-Tannery effluent and effluent contaminated soils were
+Tannery effluent and effluent contaminated soils were collected from a leather processing industry and used for the isolation of microbes capable of reducing chromium.

-collected from a leather processing industry and used for the isolation of microbes capable of reducing chromium.
-About 10 predominant cultures were isolated from both the samples which are contaminated with Chromium.
-The isolated cultures were subjected to several screening process to identify organisms as well as to stimulate the growth by optimizing the growth conditions (Table 1)
+About 10 predominant cultures were isolated from both the samples.
+The isolated cultures were subjected to several screening process to identify organisms as well as to stimulate the growth by optimizing the growth conditions (Table 1).